-I wanted Malaprop’s to be a place where poetry matters, where women’s words are as important as men’s, where one is surprised by excellence, where good writing has a home, where I could nurture my addiction to literature, and play, enjoy, and entertain people drawn to quality books.
+I wanted Malaprop’s to be a place where poetry mattered, where a woman’s words were as important as a man’s, where excellence was customary, where good writing had a home, where I could nurture my addiction to literature, and play, enjoy, and entertain people drawn to quality books.

 In our 15th year of business, Malaprop’s relocated to our current location.
 The building had been built by Asheville’s founding fathers, built for their Elks club, a place that women could not enter.
 How could I refuse that kind of redemptive offer?
 Financial assistance from a group of customers enabled us to make the move.
 On moving day, people lined up on the sidewalk to chain-move the boxes of books.
 A man driving by stopped and offered us foldable bookcases.
 Over the years, we have continued to receive the generous encouragement and support of our community; and we make every effort to return their loyalty.

 Forty years after the birth of Malaprop’s, our store is still a great success.
 Our book buyers believe in their tastes and their choices.
 Our baristas are ready to greet you with a warm cup of coffee, and rarely will you find our booksellers at a loss for a ‘good read’ recommendation.

 Today, our goals are the same as the ones we committed to in 1982: to be the best little bookstore in the land; to enjoy what we do while we’re doing it, and to ensure that bookselling remains a fine and noble profession.

 Malaprop's Majority Owner, Gretchen Horn